The Pink Lavalamp (album)

 The Pink Lavalamp is the debut studio album by American hip hop recording artist Charles Hamilton, released December 8, 2008, by Hamilton himself, due to disagreements with his former label, Interscope Records.
-Produced entirely by Hamilton, the album has received positive reviews and has since gained a cult following.
+It was produced entirely by Hamilton.

 Background

 In August 2008, Charles Hamilton announced via interview that he had signed to Interscope Records.
 After beginning a series of mixtapes known as the Hamiltonization Process, Hamilton released his debut single "Brooklyn Girls" on November 11, 2008, which proved to be a hit.
-Hamilton was rumored to be recording his major-label debut was under pressure from the label to include "Brooklyn Girls" on the album.
+Hamilton was rumored to be recording his major-label debut and was under pressure from the label to include "Brooklyn Girls" on the album.
 He later disagreed with this idea and chose to release his debut effort independently.
 The album did not include new material and was actually recorded during Hamilton's notorious bout of homelessness in the recording studio of the Frederick Douglass Academy in Harlem, New York, which Charles and other members of Demevolist Music Group dubbed "The Lab".